ststimac/stephaniestimac-blog/posts/10-19-2019-first-talk.md

 ## The mind of an introvert

 I recently learned that self-compassion or self-care can fundamentally re-wire your brain to build self-confidence.
 Instead of being hard on yourself, talk to yourself like you would a friend.
 As I practiced my talk, I would stumble and mess up or have to start a slide over...I took care to not be hard on myself.
 I took care to be kind.
-I stopped and took a breath and have myself a little self-love.
+I stopped and took a breath and gave myself a little self-love.

 The first part of being an introvert is accepting you are one and that a fundamental part of surviving as one, is learning what form of self-care you need.